 On stage with Zero in Sebastopol in a Benefit for the Seva Foundation.
 Left to right: Pete Sears, Steve Kimock, Greg Anton, Judge Murphy, Lauren Murphy, Mike Sugar, Banana, Kim.
 Many of these players are Rock and Roll Legends.
 It was exciting to play with them and I had the best sound on stage that I’ve ever had!
 Photo courtesy of John Werner.

-Kim playing dun duns and talking drum, accompanying Master Guinean musician Mohammed Kouyate on Bala, tradition marimba of the Malinke.
+Kim playing dun duns and talking drum, accompanying Master Guinean musician Mohammed Kouyate on Bala, traditional marimba of the Malinke.

 Griot, master dancer/singer Ousseynou Kouyate of Senegal, honoring the birthday girl at her party at Safari West in Santa Rosa CA. Drumming genius Ben Issacs on the tama talking drum, Kim on dun duns.
 We brought and entire truck load to djembes to that gig, and I conducted a drum circle with all the guests and friends.

 Kim and advanced students drumming at the first Harmony Festival 1977 at Sonoma State University.
 L to R David Penalosa – congas, unknown person jamming, Bodhi Setchko sitting in on guiro, unknown person jamming, Nica Julie Stewart – maracas, Sunsong Susan Clark – cowbell, Lane Ludwig- guiro, Kim – timbales.